 DBC Training is fully committed to safeguarding and promoting the welfare of all of our learners.
-Every staff member recognises that safeguarding against radicalisation and extremism, is no different to safeguarding against any other vulnerability in today's society.
-The Preventing Extremism and Radicalisation Policy sets out our beliefs, strategies and procedures to protect vulnerable individuals from being radicalised or exposed to extremist views, whilst promoting British values.
+DBC will comply with current legislation, ensuring that every staff member recognises that the concept of safeguarding against radicalisation and extremism, is no different to safeguarding against any other vulnerability in today's society.
+The Preventing Extremism and Radicalisation Policy sets out our beliefs, strategies, and procedures to protect vulnerable individuals from being radicalised or exposed to extremist views, whilst promoting British values.